 Community colleges need additional support in their traditional and essential role of assisting both veterans and active duty service members.
 Ample funding for the Centers of Excellence for Veterans Student Success and Veterans Upward Bound programs are priorities for community colleges.
 Congress should find a federally-based solution to provide in-state-tuition for veterans attending public institutions without shifting the cost fully onto states and institutions.

 Pass the Development, Relief and Education for Alien Minors (DREAM) Act

-The Development, Relief and Education for Alien Minors (DREAM) Act provides a path to legal status for thousands of undocumented students who were brought to this country as children, worked their way through high school, and now face an uncertain future.
-The DREAM Act returns to states the decision of whether to extend in-state tuition to undocumented students.
-The Deferred Action for Childhood Arrivals program was a step in the right direction, but Congress must now finish the job of allowing these students to be full contributors to our economy and society.
+The Development, Relief and Education for Alien Minors (DREAM) Act provides a path to legal status for thousands of students without documentation who were brought to the U.S. as children, and worked their way through high school.
+The DREAM Act returns to states the decision of whether to extend in-state tuition to students without documentation.
+The Senate-passed immigration reform bill contains the DREAM Act, and Congress must enact legislation that allows these students to be full contributors to our economy and society.

 Improve the Elementary and Secondary Education Act (ESEA)

 As Congress reauthorizes this key education statute it needs to consider the critical role that community colleges play in supporting the nation’s K-12 system.
 Community colleges look to partner with the federal government to offer more dual enrollment programs and early college high schools for targeted populations.
-Their prominent role in teacher preparation should be better supported through the ESEA.
-Additionally, Congress should focus on effective implementation of national college and career readiness standards that will help reduce the need for remedial education and improve student time-to-degree.
+The ESEA should better support community colleges’ prominent role in teacher preparation.
+Additionally, Congress should focus on the importance of national college and career readiness to help reduce the need for remedial education and improve student time-to-degree.